netzzwergeGithub/bootcontrol/README.md

 ### add user '_snips_skills to group 'gpio'

-To use any gipo ports, so the button on the ReSpeaker head, you habe to add the skill-user to group 'gpio'
+To use any gipo ports, so the button on the ReSpeaker head, you have to add the skill-user to group 'gpio'
 ```
 sudo usermod -a -G gpio _snips-skills
 ```